-AWARD WINNER 2018-19: Barbara is a Victim/Offender Development Manager at the Midlands National Probation Service.
-She receives her Award for a pioneering career, spanning four decades, in which she has influenced restorative justice practice in probation and prison settings, both nationally and internationally.
+AWARD WINNER 2018-19: Barbara is a Victim & Offender Development Manager for the Midlands National Probation Service.
+She receives an Award for a pioneering career, spanning four decades, in which she has influenced restorative practice in probation and prison settings, both at home and abroad.

 [This Award is supported by Sodexo Justice Services.]